What Too Much Sitting Can Do to Your Body and Mind

 Even when you can find the time and energy to get active, it may be hard to convince your loved one to join you.
 Fear, pain and fatigue can all play a role in contributing to an elder's reluctance to exercise, so you may need to get creative when searching for ways to incorporate physical fitness into a resistant loved one's life--your life may depend on it.

-Here are a few tips, supplied by veteran caregivers on the AgingCare forum, for keeping yourself and your aging loved one moving:
+Here are a few tips, supplied by veteran caregivers in the Support Groups on AgingCare, for keeping yourself and your aging loved one moving:

 - "Spend at least 15 minutes of the day in the sun and fresh air.
 Take a walk around the garden or he neighborhood and be sure to interact with other people along the way."